Lords of Acid

-Lords of Acid is a Belgian electronic music group, originally formed in 1988 by Praga Khan, Oliver Adams, and Jade 4U.
+Lords of Acid is an electronic music group, originally formed in 1988 by Praga Khan, Oliver Adams, and Jade 4U.
 The band is known for their provocative lyrics, blending techno, acid house, and industrial music with themes of sexuality, drug use, and hedonism.
 Their debut album, Lust (1991), became an underground hit, establishing their signature sound.

 History

 Lords of Acid debuted with the new beat single "I Sit on Acid" in 1988.
 Created by Praga Khan, Olivier Adams, and Jade 4U; their debut album, 1991's Lust (along with additional singles "Rough Sex" and "I Must Increase My Bust").
 Their second album, Voodoo-U (1994), features Industrial dance music.
 This was followed by Our Little Secret (1997), a B-side compilation titled Heaven Is an Orgasm (1998), and a remix album titled Expand Your Head (1999).
 In 2000 they released a more rock-influenced fourth album titled Farstucker and in 2003, after being in the business for fifteen years, released a greatest hits album called Greatest T*ts.

 Their fifth album Deep Chills was released on 10 April 2012.
 Tracks on the album included "Children of Acid", "Paranormal Energy" with Zak Bagans, and "Pop That Tooshie" with Alana Evans.

 In 2017, Lords of Acid re-released their back catalogue of albums through Metropolis Records as Special Remastered Band Editions, the albums featured bonus tracks selected from B-sides from singles with artwork re-designed by artist/producer Jo-Z Lords.
 In 2018, Lords of Acid released their sixth album Pretty in Kink following a successful Kickstarter campaign.

-In late November 2024, manager Marc Jordan teased the next LP saying “The album will feature vocals from a well-known American female vocalist, known for her groundbreaking stage presence and powerhouse vocals.”
-On January 3rd, 2025, this was revealed to be former Butcher Babies vocalist, Carla Harvey.
+In late November 2024, manager Marc Jordan teased the next LP saying "The album will feature vocals from a well-known American female vocalist, known for her groundbreaking stage presence and powerhouse vocals".
+On 3 January 2025, this was revealed to be former Butcher Babies vocalist, Carla Harvey.

 Ruth McArdle died in December 2024.

-Lords of Acid's soundtrack credits include Austin Powers: The Spy Who Shagged Me, Sliver, Strange Days, Bad Lieutenant, Paparazzi, Virtuosity, Sucker Punch, and Mortal Kombat.
+Lords of Acid's soundtrack credits include Austin Powers: The Spy Who Shagged Me, Sliver, Blade,Strange Days, Bad Lieutenant, Paparazzi, Virtuosity, Sucker Punch, and Mortal Kombat.

+The group have also released material under the names Digital Orgasm, Channel X, MNO and Major Problem.
+A single album was released as both Digital Orgasm and Channel X.